tspannhw/ClouderaPublicCloudCDFWorkshop/Labs1and2.md

 Step 27:  Add an attribute tohbase and enter SELECT * FROM FLOWFILE as your query.
 We can change that later and add things like WHERE memory > 10

-* HBase / Operational Database

-You must have a table created named 'iottest' with a column family called 'iot_details'.
-You can do this from Hue or the command line.

 Step 28:  Add a PutHBaseRecord processor on the screen and connect it from the tohbase query from the previous processor.

 ![](https://raw.githubusercontent.com/tspannhw/ClouderaPublicCloudCDFWorkshop/main/images/putHbaserecord.png)